nanvel/blog/2015/06/dynamodb-example-1-5.md

 Low cardinality field (relational database terminology) has many rows that contain fewer unique values.
 The secondary index is best on a low cardinality field (for Cassandra).

+## OLTP

+An online transaction processing (OLTP) application is focused primarily on single row transactions, inserts, and updates.

 ## Range key